hinsonan/hinsonan.github.io/_posts/2025-10-24-gpu-programming-in-python-part-1.md

     return cp.sum(a), cp.mean(a), cp.std(a)
 ```

-We warmup the gpu first to make sure we capture execution time and not other things like memory allocation, compiling kernels, etc...
+We warm up the GPU first to make sure we capture execution time and not other things like memory allocation, compiling kernels, etc.

 The results show the obvious.
 GPU go burrrr